Study collection

 Original title: Oral administration of polymer hyaluronic acid alleviates symptoms of knee osteoarthritis: a double-blind, placebo-controlled study over a 12-month period

-Summary: In this randomized, double-blind, placebo-controlled human study, knee osteoarthritis patients received 200 mg of oral hyaluronic acid daily for 12 months, accompanied by standardized muscle training.
-Results showed significant improvements in pain and joint function, particularly in participants ≤ 70 years of age, compared to placebo.
+Summary: In this randomized, double-blind, placebo-controlled human study, knee osteoarthritis patients received 200 mg of orally administered hyaluronic acid daily over a period of 12 months, accompanied by standardized muscle training.
+The results showed significant improvements in pain and joint function, especially in participants ≤ 70 years compared to placebo.

 Publication: Scientific World Journal

-Study objective: To evaluate the long-term efficacy and tolerability of orally administered hyaluronic acid (200 mg/day) in patients with knee osteoarthritis (Kellgren–Lawrence grade 2–3) compared to placebo – during concurrent quadriceps training.
+Study objective: Evaluation of the long-term efficacy and tolerability of orally ingested hyaluronic acid (200 mg/day) in patients with knee osteoarthritis (Kellgren–Lawrence grade 2–3), compared to placebo – alongside quadriceps training.

-Study design: Double-blind, randomized, placebo-controlled clinical trial with 60 participants (grade 2–3 knee osteoarthritis).
-Subjects were randomly assigned to two groups:
+Study design: Double-blind, randomized, placebo-controlled clinical study with 60 participants (grade 2–3 knee osteoarthritis).
+The subjects were randomly divided into two groups:

-- Intervention group: 200 mg of oral hyaluronic acid daily for 12 months, plus daily quadriceps muscle training.
+- Intervention group: 200 mg orally taken hyaluronic acid daily for 12 months, plus daily quadriceps muscle training.

 - Placebo group: Identical except for the substance (placebo instead of hyaluronic acid).

 Evaluation was performed every 2 months using the Japanese Knee Osteoarthritis Measure (JKOM).
-Subgroup analyses were conducted for participants ≤ 70 years of age.
+Subgroup analyses were conducted for participants ≤ 70 years.

 Results: Both groups showed improvements in symptoms and function over time.
-JKOM scores were significantly better in the hyaluronic acid group than in placebo at 2 and 4 months, particularly in younger patients (≤ 70 years).
+In the hyaluronic acid group, JKOM scores were significantly better than placebo after 2 and 4 months – especially in younger participants (≤ 70 years).
 Long-term benefits persisted over 12 months, accompanied by good tolerability and few side effects.

-Original title: Biomarkers of Nutrition and Health: the antioxidant potential of oral hyaluronan
+Original title: Biomarkers of Nutrition and Health: the antioxidative potential of oral hyaluronan

-Summary: This study is the first to investigate in humans how a single oral dose of 240 mg of high-molecular-weight hyaluronic acid from chicken comb extract (containing resveratrol) affects blood antioxidant capacity (ORAC).
-The aim was to identify direct effects on biomarkers.
+Summary: This study is the first to investigate in humans how a single oral dose of 240 mg high molecular weight hyaluronic acid from rooster comb extract (containing resveratrol) affects the antioxidant capacity (ORAC) in the blood.
+The aim was to detect direct effects on biomarkers.

 Publication: Genes & Nutrition

-Study objective: To determine whether an oral dose of hyaluronic acid with concomitant resveratrol increases the total antioxidant capacity of the blood (measured by ORAC) and hyaluronic acid plasma levels.
+Study objective: To determine whether an oral dose of hyaluronic acid with accompanying resveratrol increases the total antioxidant capacity of the blood (measured by ORAC) and the hyaluronic acid plasma levels.

 Study design: Randomized, placebo-controlled crossover study with 13 healthy adults.
 Each participant received on two separate days:

-- Intervention: 240 mg orally administered hyaluronic acid (high molecular weight, probably about 300 kDa) combined with resveratrol.
+- Intervention: 240 mg orally administered hyaluronic acid (high molecular weight, probably approx. 300 kDa) combined with resveratrol.

 - Placebo: equivalent control preparation without active ingredients.

-There was an appropriate washout period between the two test days.
-Repeated blood samples were taken over 8 hours after ingestion to measure:
+An appropriate wash-out period was observed between the two test days.
+Blood samples were repeatedly taken over 8 hours after intake to measure:

 - the antioxidant capacity (ORAC),